Miami Nation of Indiana

-The Miami Nation of Indiana (also known as the Miami Nation of Indians of the State of Indiana) is a group of individuals who identify as Miami and have organized as a 501(c)(3) nonprofit organization.
+The Miami Nation of Indiana (also known as the Miami Nation of Indians of the State of Indiana) is the tribal government of the Miami Indians who legally remained in Indiana after removal in the 1840s.
 The group's headquarters are at Peru, Indiana.

 The Indiana Miami, or Eastern Miami, signed a treaty with the United States on June 5, 1854; however, its federal recognition was terminated in 1897.
 The United States Congress has consistently refused to authorize federal recognition of the Indiana Miami as a tribal group separate from the Western Miami, the Miami Tribe of Oklahoma.

 Organization

 In 1846, when some of the Miami people living in Indiana were forcefully removed to reservation lands west of the Mississippi River, the tribe split into two groups.
 The eastern group became known as the Miami Nation of Indians of the State of Indiana; the western group became the Miami Tribe of Oklahoma.
 The United States government has recognized the western group's tribal government since 1846.
-The Indiana Miami were recognized by the federal government as a tribal group in a treaty made on 5 June 1854; however, its federal recognition was terminated in 1897.
+The Indiana Miami were recognized by the federal government as a tribal group in a treaty made on June 5, 1854; however, its federal recognition was terminated in 1897.
 The divide between the two groups continues to exist.
 Subsequent migration between the two areas has made it difficult to track tribal affiliations and further complicated the Miami's history and governing authority.

 On September 30, 1937, the Miami Nation of Indians of the State of Indiana was established as a 501(c)(3) nonprofit charitable organization in Indiana.
 The Indiana Miami's tribal organization and government, headquarters at Peru, Indiana, are independent from the western tribe, but it lacks federal recognition as a separate tribal group.
 The eastern group has an elected government that is led by an executive committee.
 Brian J. Buchanan is the Chief of the Miami Nation of Indians of the State of Indiana.
 Tribal enrollment is based on lineal descent, and applicants must be biologically connected to a current tribal member or to someone listed on the tribal rolls from 1854, 1889, or 1895.

 Frances Slocum Cemetery in Wabash, Indiana.
 Generations of Miami Nation of Indians of the State of Indiana are buried at this site.

 The Miami Tribe of Oklahoma, a federally recognized tribe with headquarters in Miami, Oklahoma, has an estimated membership of 4,800; about 500 of them live in Indiana.
 In January 2015 the Miami Tribe of Oklahoma announced its intention to open a cultural resources extension office in May 2015 in Fort Wayne, Indiana, to provide historic preservation consulting services and cultural programming to serve its members in Indiana.